aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/panecollection/_index.md

 ### getFirstVisibleColumnOfRightPane() {#getFirstVisibleColumnOfRightPane--}

+<b>@deprecated.</b> Please use the 'firstVisibleColumnOfRightPane' property instead.
 Gets and sets the first visible column of the right pane.

 ```javascript
 getFirstVisibleColumnOfRightPane() : number;